chrisdburr/chrisdburr.github.io/content/presentations.md

 ## 2024

-- [[reimagining digital well-being| Reimagining Digital Well-Being in an Age of Digital Twins]] (Future of Digital Well-Being Workshop and Conference, Amsterdam)
+- [[reimagining-digital-well-being| Reimagining Digital Well-Being in an Age of Digital Twins]] (Future of Digital Well-Being Workshop and Conference, Amsterdam)

 ## 2023